cookies-xor-cream/HugoTest/content/posts/poetry/terrifying-pescatarian-munchkin.md

 ---

 The fish and chips were stale ingested,
-A finch beak sunders to a solar width,
+a finch beak sunders to a solar width,
-And demands fish gone, half digested,
+and demands fish gone, half digested,
-It screamed and it wailed but it never bit.
+it screamed and it wailed but it never bit.

 And bit by bit my stomach turned,
-Birds scare me but this one wore
+birds scare me but this one wore
-Its mouth in place of its money,
+its mouth in place of its money,
-And the leck thereof the fish and chips,
+and the lack thereof the fish and chips,

-Was the reason that its heart was torn.
+Wws the reason that its heart was torn.